AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

   4. Identity Provider: Select your IAS tenant from the dropdown (e.g., xxxxxx.accounts.ondemand.com(business users)).
   5. User Name, E-mail: Enter the user’s email address (e.g., alice.jones@acme.com).
 This must match the email used in the IAS import.
   6. Click **Create** to finalize.

+Repeat this process for each of the following users:
+    * bob.smith@acme.com (Support user)
+    * alice.jones@acme.com (Support user)
+    * david.miller@acme.com (Admin user)

+To add your IAS admin user:
+    * Repeat the steps above
+    * Use the email address of your IAS admin account (e.g., admin@yourcompany.com)
+    * Ensure the Identity Provider matches your custom IAS tenant.

 ### 3.4.
 Configure Role Collections
 To ensure you have full administrative rights to manage the development tools, assign the following role collections to your identity-provider user admin.